Saheed-MUFTAUDEEN/Covid-19-Data-Exploration/README.md

 - The total covid-19 confirmed cases was 670,711,800 cases.
 - The total death recorded was 6,814,078.
-- the g;obal percentage death was 1.02 percent.
+- the global percentage death was 1.02 percent.
+- 10,860,775,485 people have been vaccinated globally.
 - United state, India, France, Germany and Brazil were top 4 countries with heighest number of confirmed cases.
 - United state, Brazil, India, and Russia, were top 4 countries with heighest deaths.
 - United state, Brazil, India, and Russia, were top 4 countries with heighest deaths.